SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-data-factory.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/azure-data-factory.png')} alt="Thumbnail icon" width="50"/>

-Azure Data Factory is the cloud-based ETL and data integration service that allows you to create data-driven workflows for orchestrating data movement and transforming data at scale.
+[Azure Data Factory](https://learn.microsoft.com/en-gb/azure/data-factory/data-factory-overview) is the cloud-based ETL and data integration service that allows you to create data-driven workflows for orchestrating data movement and transforming data at scale.
 This integration helps in monitoring the scheduled activities and pipelines for success and failure rates.

-For more details on Azure Data Factory, refer to the Azure Data Factory [documentation](https://learn.microsoft.com/en-gb/azure/data-factory/data-factory-overview).

 ## Log and Metric types

 For Azure Data Factory, you can collect the following logs and metrics:

 * **Data Factory Diagnostic Logs**.
-Events emitted by the Pipelines, Activities, Integration Runtimes and Integration Services.
+Events emitted by the Pipelines, Activities, Integration Runtimes, and Integration Services.
 * **Data Factory Metrics**.
 Metrics for Data Factory activity, pipeline, trigger runs, for SSIS IR operations, and SSIS package executions.

 For more details on logs and metrics collected, refer to the [supported metrics documentation](https://learn.microsoft.com/en-gb/azure/data-factory/monitor-metrics-alerts#data-factory-metrics) and [logs schema documentation](https://learn.microsoft.com/en-gb/azure/data-factory/monitor-schema-logs-events#monitor-schema).